• Skip to primary navigation

 Get the Recipe

-Easy Mixed Fruit Smoothie with Spinach
+Easy Spinach and Fruit Smoothie

 Mixed fruit smoothies with spinach quick, easy, and delicious!
 A great way to add extra fruits and vegetables to your diet that is great for breakfast or snacking.
 It's also a great kid friendly smoothie with spinach option.